X2CommunityCore/X2WOTCCommunityHighlander/README.md

 folder.
 You will need to delete `Script\XComGame.u`, now that we've put the cooked script file in it's place.

+The same process needs to be done for all base game packages that this mod includes.
+At the moment, those are: `Engine`, `XComGame`.

 Once you've done all that, the mod should now run in vanilla XCOM.
 Note that all logging statements will be stripped from the Cooked version, so don't expect to see any of your script logs.